smnorris/bcfishobs/README.md

 ### Example 2

-What is the slope (percent) of the stream at the locations of all *distinct locations* of Steelhead observations in `COWN` watershed group (on single line streams)?
+What is the slope (percent) of the stream at all distinct locations of Steelhead observations in `COWN` watershed group (on single line streams)?

 ```
 SELECT